yuvraajsj18/Operating-Systems/notes/threads/threads.md

 - Types of parallelism

-  - **Data Parallelism** - distributes subsets of the same data across multiple cores, same operation on each.
+  - **Data Parallelism** - distributes subsets of the same data across multiple cores, the same operation on each.
   - **Task Parallelism** - distributes threads across cores, each thread performing unique operations.

-- Concurrent Execution on single core system -
+- Concurrent Execution on a single core system -

   ![concurrent execution](threads.assets/image-20200913153839832.png)